-The tentativeness of the European Commission reflects the classic position of political fragility which any EU institution keen to effect supranationalisation in a policy area faces (Humphreys and Simpson 1996).
+The tentativeness of the European Commission reflects the classic position of political fragility which any EU institution keen to effect Europeanisation in a policy area faces (Humphreys and Simpson 1996).
 It is also indicative of the power differential existent between the national and the European level.
 The especially deep national centricity of telecommunications added resonance to the situation.
-Yet within merely seven years of the Green Paper's publication, EU Member States had agreed to liberalise all their telecommunications markets and infrastructures facilitated through the passage and subsequent implementation of a battery of EU legislation (European Council of Ministers 1993; European Council of Ministers 1994).
-In order for this swift and remarkable transition to occur Members States needed to be assured of its benefits.
-Certain of the most powerful of them - the UK, Germany and France, bolstered subsequently by accessions from Scandanavia - became convinced that there were more opportunities than threats from the liberalisation of telecommunications domestically and internationally.
+Yet within merely seven years of the Green Paper's publication, EU Member States had agreed to liberalise all their telecommunications markets and infrastructures (European Council of Ministers 1993; European Council of Ministers 1994).
+What factors can explain such a swift and remarkable transition and what were its operational consequences for the governance of telecommunications in Europe?
+Most importantly, certain of the most powerful Member States of the EU - the UK, Germany and then France - became convinced that there were more opportunities than threats from the liberalisation of telecommunications domestically and internationally.
 Such views on the neo-liberal agenda in telecommunications were by no means identical (Hulsink 1999).
 Differences existed regarding the extent to which liberalisation should occur, as well as its timing (Humphreys and Simpson 2005).
+However, by the end of 1994, even the French, who were initially deeply reticent about liberalisation of voice telephony, became convinced that their domestic sector and its companies stood to benefit from telecommunications market opening internationally.
 The EU policy arena provided an important and relatively secure and controllable context for this to take place initially.
-The EU also allowed Member States like France, which still valued the public service traditions of telecommunications even in an increasingly competitive environment (Humphreys 1990), to ensure that legislative provision was secured at EU level to protect universal service.
-Thus, the first important steps in the development of EU telecommunications policy were legislative with a key institutional role for the European Commission soon emerging.
-However, thereafter, the more complex the legislative apparatus became, the greater was the need to broaden the institutional apparatus in service of its implementation and development.
+The EU also allowed Member States like France, which still valued the public service traditions of telecommunications even in an increasingly competitive environment (Humphreys 1990), to ensure that legislative provision was secured at EU level to protect universal service in telecommunications.
+For the less enthusiastic of the EU liberalisers, the position was somewhat different.
+The smaller EU states, as well as Spain and Italy, were initially reticent about liberalisation.
+However, whilst for some there seemed little or no realistic chance of their domestic telecommunications service providers striking out successfully in international telecommunications markets, they became aware of the perceived material benefits of liberalisation from the early experiences of the forerunner in change, the UK.
+Here, rapidly modernising and competitive telecommunications services markets appeared to be instrumental in attracting large volumes of inward international foreign direct investment and in ensuring lower prices and improving quality in the offerings made available to customers, corporate business and private individual.
+The protections that were to be afforded too to universal service served to assuage further any concerns about deterioration in the public service underpinnings of telecommunications.
+However, a concern still remained about possible demise of the incumbent PTT in a new competitive environment, an issue which to some extent reverberates through the current debate on the creation of EECMA.